gentlecode1/py2text/README.md

-Take your python program in a txt file
+# Python to TXT Converter

+## Description

+This is a simple Python program that converts the content of a Python file (.py) into a plain text file (.txt).